nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
 1. Down the latest version of `NotUS` from [here](https://github.com/AY2021S1-CS2113-T13-1/tp/releases) or under [releases from the homepage](https://github.com/AY2021S1-CS2113-T13-1/tp).
-1. Go to the folder of the download and open your command terminal.
+1. Go to the folder of the download and open your command terminal*.
 Enter the following `java -jar Notus.jar`.
 Wait for the program to run.
 1. If the program is running correctly, you should see the following:

 <p align="center">